Skip to main content

 A task manager tracks actions.
 A process map shows decision points, handoffs, and control checks.
 That difference matters.
 Your to-do app can remind you to "send invoice," but it does not show what happens if a client record is incomplete, where a human review is required, what evidence you keep, or how you explain an error later.
 If you want repeatable execution, you need the map, not just the reminder.

 Read the rest of this article through one simple operator lens: trigger -> action -> evidence.
 Trigger is the event that starts the step.
 Action is what you do next, including any human-in-the-loop checkpoint.
 Evidence is the proof you keep, such as an approval note, sent file, event log, or scored output.
 If a step cannot be verified, it is not really controlled.
-If a claim needs current data, mark it plainly and fill it later, for example: "Add current payment rejection pattern after verification."
+If a claim needs current data, label it as pending verification and name the source you still need.

 Use that lens across three maps.
 Start with the client lifecycle map first, because that is usually where risk and rework begin.